The Legend of Korra season 1: Art book

 An art book published by Dark Horse Comics, The Legend of Korra – Book One: Air – The Art of the Animated Series was released in July 2013.
 Edited by Dave Marshall and written by Michael Dante DiMartino and Bryan Konietzko, the art book collects concept art, sketches, storyboards, background paintings, model sheets and other development art from Book One, together with the creators' and artists' comments on the development process.
 Culture Mass praised the book as "meticulously executed and impressively comprehensive".

-Home video
+Home media release

 Book One: Air of The Legend of Korra was released on DVD and Blu-ray on 9 July 2013.
 It contains audio commentary from the creators, the cast and crew.
 Both versions are to contain, as a special feature, a comical interview with the series' characters in puppet form.
 The Blu-ray version comprises, additionally, audio commentaries for all episodes as well as the extra "Series creators' Favorite Scenes: Eight Animatics".